Learning Selective Sensor Fusion for States Estimation: Selective Sensor Fusion

 However, the stochastic layer cannot be trained directly by back-propagation, as gradients will not propagate through discrete latent variables.
 To tackle this, the REINFORCE algorithm \cite{williams1992simple,mnih2014neural} is generally used to construct the gradient estimator.
 In our case, we propose to employ a more lightweight method -- Gumbel-Softmax resampling \cite{jang2016categorical,maddison2016concrete} to infer the stochastic layer of hard fusion, so that our hard fusion module can be trained in an end-to-end fashion as well.

-Instead of learning masks deterministically from features, hard masks $\mathbf{s}_1$ and $\mathbf{s}_2$, representing the binary mask for the features from two modalities, are re-sampled from a discrete Binomial distribution.
+{Before training the model, the distribution of hard mask is unknown.
+As each element of this mask $\mathbf{s}^{(i)}$ is a single stochastic variable, we assume it to be under Bernoulli distribution, which takes the value 1 with probability $p$ and the value 0 with probability $q=1-p$.
+As the entire mask $\mathbf{s}$ consists of $n$ elements, it is under the binomial distribution with parameters $n$, which is the discrete probability distribution of the number of successes in a sequence of $n$ independent experiments.} {Therefore,} instead of learning masks deterministically from features, hard masks $\mathbf{s}_1$ and $\mathbf{s}_2$, representing the binary mask for the features from two modalities, are re-sampled from a discrete Binomial distribution.
 This discrete distribution is parameterized by $\pmb{\alpha}$, which is learned by deep neural networks and conditioned on features but with the addition of stochastic noise:

 where each mask $\mathbf{s} = [\mathbf{s}^{(1)}, ..., \mathbf{s}^{(n)}]$ is a n-dimensional binary vector $\mathbf{s}^{(i)}$.
 Each element of hard mask $\mathbf{s}^{(i)}$ is a 2-dimensional categorical variable, deciding whether to select the $i$th feature or not.
 The total number of features is $n$.
 The element $\mathbf{s}^{(i)}$ can be viewed as resampling from a Bernoulli distribution: